tony-waters/tony-waters.github.io/_posts/2026-03-03-demo-spring-rest-app.md

 ---
-title: Spring REST 1 - Anatomy of a Non-Anemic Spring Application
+title: Anatomy of a Non-Anemic Spring Application
 layout: post
 header-img: "img/spring5.jpg"
 description: How to create a non-trivial REST service using Spring using JPA/Hibernate